Sri Lanka Podujana Peramuna

-The Sri Lanka Podujana Peramuna (SLPP; ශ්රී ලංකා පොදුජන පෙරමුණ; இலங்கை பொதுஜன முன்னணி; Sri Lanka People's Front) is a political party in Sri Lanka.
+The Sri Lanka Podujana Peramuna (SLPP; ශ්රී ලංකා පොදුජන පෙරමුණ; இலங்கை பொதுஜன முன்னணி; lit.
+'Sri Lanka People's Front') is a political party in Sri Lanka.
 It was the ruling party of Sri Lanka from 2019 to 2022 and was the largest party in parliament from 2020 to 2024.
 Previously a minor political party known as the Sri Lanka National Front and later the Our Sri Lanka Freedom Front, it was relaunched as the SLPP in 2016 as a base for members of the United People's Freedom Alliance loyal to its former leader Mahinda Rajapaksa and the Rajapaksa family.

 The party was formed as a result of a split from the Sri Lanka Freedom Party (SLFP), a centre-left, Sinhalese nationalist, and post-colonial party.
 The SLPP borrowed some elements of the SLFP ideology but not its economic outlook, and is opposed to federalism in Sri Lanka.
 The party is led by Mahinda Rajapaksa, former president of Sri Lanka.
 Sagara Kariyawasam is the general secretary of the party.
 G. L. Peiris was formerly the chairman of the party before defecting to form the Freedom People's Congress.